opensource-observer/oso/docs/docs/integrate/data-science.md

 Once you have completed your analysis, you can share it with the community by submitting a PR to the [insights repo](https://github.com/opensource-observer/insights).

 If you have ideas for analysis that you would like to see or receive help on, please [open an issue](https://github.com/opensource-observer/insights/issues) and tag one of the maintainers.

+## Creating Impact Vectors

+Run statistical analysis to identify top performing OSS projects.

+An impact vector must meet the requirements in the [Impact Vector Specification](../../resources/impact-vector-spec).

+We would love to see people create their own impact vectors and distribution analyses!

+---

+Fork [this notebook](https://github.com/opensource-observer/insights/blob/main/community/datasets/retropgf3_results/ImpactVectors%20vs%20DistributionResults.ipynb) and submit a PR with your impact vector.